 Visual Arts Education Licensure

-The Visual Arts Education Licensure program is for students wishing to become licensed to teach in P-12 education environments.
-The licensure option is completed in accordance with the Educator Preparation Program requirements in the School of Education.
+The Visual Arts Education Licensure program is for students wishing to become licensed to teach in PK-12 education environments.
+The licensure option is completed in accordance with the Educator Preparation Program requirements in the School of Education and State of Ohio.
 For more information on licensure, visit cech.uc.edu/oaci.

 Art Education Requirements